Hrithik0112/GyanGrove-Assignment/README.md

 - ### API Integration
   The website fetches event data from provided APIs to populate the content dynamically.
 This allows for real-time updates and ensures that users always have access to the latest information about upcoming and recommended events.

+> [!CAUTION]
+> The Website is only responsive to Devices =< 480px i.e. Moobile devices and Devices > 1240px i.e. Laptop/Desktop .